wpswings/subscriptions-for-woocommerce/README.txt

 = Is there any mail functionality available for different subscription plans? =

-Yes, the WooCommerce Subscription plugin has different mail options for different subscription statuses like
+Yes, our WooCommerce Subscriptions plugin has different mail options for different subscription statuses like
 1. Subscription plans are canceled
 2. Subscription plans expire